frequency-chain/frequency/designdocs/passkey_p256.md

 ## 1. Introduction

-This document outlines the design considerations and specifications for integrating P256 Passkey support for performing transactions on Frequency chain.
-Passkey support aims to provide a novel non custodial solution for managing user accounts and signing transactions on-chain.
+This document outlines the design considerations and specifications for integrating P256 Passkey support for performing transactions on the Frequency chain.
+Passkey support aims to provide a novel non-custodial solution for managing user accounts and signing transactions on-chain.

 ## 2. Benefits